eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 Now lets implement the UDP client code.
 Create a file `udp_client.c` and place it inside `expserver/phase_0`.
 We would be implementing our client code here.
 The header files and global variables required are same as that in the TCP client code.

-Create a socket of type SOCK_DGRAM.
-As mentioned earlier here we wont be using connect() system call due to the connectionless property of UDP.
+Create a socket of type `SOCK_DGRAM`.
+As mentioned earlier here we wont be using `connect()` system call due to the connectionless property of UDP.

-Here we are sending the message to server using sendto() and the reversed string is received using recvfrom().
+Here we are sending the message to server using `sendto()` and the reversed string is received using `recvfrom()`.

 Our final code looks like this.
 ```C